 - The point in time when the dune overtook the soil layer and covered it completely.

 Almost as soon as I arrived, the team surrounded a recent dune blowout and began analyzing the soil layers and striations (seen in the photo below).
-The scientific verbage they were using seemed fabricated to a simple-minded marketer like myself.
+The scientific verbiage they were using seemed fabricated to a simple-minded marketer like myself.
 At times I swore they were speaking a different language altogether.

 One thing I could read however, was their emotion.
 The team seemed genuinely excited and interested in these little knolls of sand and soil.